-When this happens, and you suffer any of the symptoms listed above, you should stop taking the medicine and seek medical advice.
-Even if you don’t have any of the signs of an overdose, you should still see your doctor.
+When this happens, and you suffer any of the symptoms listed above, you should stop taking medicine and seek medical advice.
+Even if you don’t have any signs of an overdose, you should still see your doctor.

-Overdosing can lead to liver and kidney problems, which you may not notice until it’s too late (asymptomatic).
+Overdosing can lead to liver and kidney problems, which you may overlook until it’s too late (asymptomatic).

 Is DayQuil safe to take on an empty stomach?